e-file with Commercial Software

 - mail a check or money order (made out to the United States Treasury) using Form 1040-V, Payment Voucher.

-With e-file, you can file as soon as you are ready but schedule your payment for any date up until April 15th, 2013.
-To find out more, go to electronic payment option
+With e-file, you can file as soon as you are ready but schedule your payment for any date up until April 15, 2014.
+No payment can be scheduled for a payment date past the due date for that respective form.
+To find out more, go to Payments.

 Getting Your Refund